 Just like you wouldn’t take an adult to a pediatric surgeon, you wouldn’t take one to a children’s hospital.
 Like doctors, most hospitals specialize in certain areas.
 For example, some have a reputation for treating heart disease, while others are more known for treating cancer.
 But while the specifics may differ, there are certain similarities.
 All hospitals are held accountable by federal and state regulations to ensure the safety of their patients.
 Hospital employees in most higher-profile positions must be certified in their specialty, to show a general level of competence.

 If you believe you may be the victim of medical malpractice, set up an appointment with Khalidi Law Firm, PLLC for a free consultation to evaluate the merits of your claim as soon as possible.
-Khalidi Law Firm, PLLC has more than two decades of experience operating from offices located in Tuscon’s Barrio Historico.
+Our medical malpractice attorneys have more than two decades of experience operating from offices located in Tuscon’s Barrio Historico.
 Arizona law sets strict statutes of limitation, or deadlines, for filing medical malpractice lawsuits, so it is imperative you seek legal help sooner rather than later.
 You should seek legal help as soon as you suspect negligence has played a role in an injury or the loss of a loved one.
 We handle medical malpractice cases on a contingency fee basis, which means you will not pay any out-of-pocket expenses and we receive no attorney fees unless we secure compensation for your injuries.

 Tucson Area Hospitals